 There is a paddling pool and playground near the beach.
 The place itself isn’t massive but it’s a nice beach to visit.
 They have beach huts to rent along the front and they have a beach hut festival every year.

-You can enjoy a private chartered cruise along one of Britain’s most beautiful canals.
+You can enjoy a privately chartered cruise along one of Britain’s most beautiful canals.
 You can choose between a 2, 3 or 4 hour cruise.
 The cruise boat can accommodate up to 10 people and there is a toilet on board.
 Prices are for up to 10 people on a boat – 2 hour cruise: £90.00, 3 hour cruise: £125.00, 4 hour cruise: £150.00.

-Boat trips running throughout the day from Brayford Wharf east, opposite the Lincolnshire Echo office.
+Boat trips running throughout the day from Brayford Wharf East, opposite the Lincolnshire Echo office.
 Incorporating many views of Lincoln.
 Including through the Glory Hole which is renowned for it Stokes Coffee House.
 The trip goes through the heart of historic Lincoln City, to one of the most talked about features, stamp end lock, a guillotine lock.
 The trip includes a free cake and a soft drink.
 Adults are £5.00, Children under 13 £4.00 and under 3’s are free.

 The water taxi links Springfields Outlet Shopping & Festival Gardens to Spalding Town Centre.
-It’s a relaxing 30 minute cruise.
-In Spalding the stop is a centrally convenient town centre embarkation point.
+It’s a relaxing 30-minute cruise.
+In Spalding, the stop is a centrally convenient town centre embarkation point.
 The water taxi runs from early April until early October.
-It is £3.00 for a single journey, or £6.00 for a return.
+It is £3.00 for a single journey or £6.00 for a return.
 A family ticket is £9.00 each way.